kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 Raising a flag represents a thread/process's intention to enter the critical section.

-Remember that the psuedo-code outlined below is part of a larger program; the thread or process will typically need to enter the critical section many times during the lifetime of the process.
+Remember that the pseudo-code outlined below is part of a larger program; the thread or process will typically need to enter the critical section many times during the lifetime of the process.
 So imagine each example as wrapped inside a loop where for a random amount of time the thread or process is working on something else.

 Is there anything wrong with candidate solution described below?
 ```